petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/designing-user-interfaces.md

 <!--TODO: Add screenshots of custom pages once they are built.
 How much of this can we include in the prebuilt application, and how much should we have students do themselves?-->

 While the distributor application previously existed as a separate entity, these new pages unify the application with the rest of the Clarity experience.

 This concludes *Module 10: Building Applications*.
-Up next: [Module 11: Performance Tuning](../module-11.md)